YourITGroup/UmbColourPicker/README.md

 * Fixed problem where the color picker wouldn't be initiated correctly unless the site was refreshed.

-### Version 0.0.3:
-* Fixed problem where the color picker wouldn't be initiated correctly unless the site was refreshed.

 ### Version 0.0.4:
 * Color should now be properly initialising again.